-Project Management Office (PMO)
+9. Project Management Office (PMO)

 Sometimes an organization will have a segment devoted to developing a set of standards and policies to govern their project management and to make sure those standards and policies are being followed.
 This tends to occur only in larger organizations, which might not always apply.

 However, if it does exist the project management office will decide on the processes used in a project and how to follow them.
-The PMO also will archive the project for historical data, collecting and analyzing its results.
+The PMO will also archive the project for historical data, collecting and analyzing its results.
 Project managers are supported by the PMO.

-Project Team Members
+10. Project Team Members

-How ProjectManager.com Helps Everyone on Your Team
+How ProjectManager Helps Everyone on Your Project Team

 Let’s start with the project sponsor.
 They’re interested in how the project is progressing against where it should be in the project plan.
-When team members update their statuses on ProjectManager.com that data is instantly reflected throughout the software.
+When team members update their statuses on ProjectManager, that data instantly reflects throughout the software.
 Project sponsors aren’t interested in the nitty-gritty, so a real-time dashboard gives them a bird’s-eye view of the project’s progress as it’s happening.

-Gantt Charts for Planning & Scheduling
+Gantt Charts for Project Planning & Scheduling

 Resource Management Calendars